modularizer/pyprez/README.md

 # Pyprez Tags
 ## Pyprez-Editor
  The `<pyprez-editor>` tag is similar to the  `<pyprez-script>` tag, except instead of executing as soon as possible when the page is loaded, the tag provides a [CodeMirror](https://codemirror.net/6/) text editor element and does not execute until the gutter start button has been pressed.
-Then, the editor runs the code, streaming STDOUT and STDERR to the console, and the displays the result as a string in the editor.
+ Then, the editor runs the code, streaming STDOUT and STDERR to either the text box or the console if `stdout="false"` is set, and the displays the result as a string in the editor.
  Additionally, the element can be reset and the code can be modified and rerun.

  By default, the `<pyprez-editor>` tag evaulates Python in pyodide's CPython interpreter, but if the `language` attribute is set to "javascript" or if the src address ends with `.js`, the editor will run the code in javascript instead.

 ### pyprez-editor example
 [View in GitHub Pages](https://modularizer.github.io/pyprez#pyprez-editorexample)